 Our response to coronavirus

-All our other reserves remain open and are excellent places to explore nature and get some fresh air.
-However, we urge you to please stay local, walking or cycling where possible.
+Charnwood Lodge remains closed to the public until further notice, however, all our other reserves are open and are excellent places to explore nature and get some fresh air.
 Please also take Government guidelines into consideration and follow the Countryside Code.

 The Government stresses that the risk of Coronavirus being passed on to people using public rights of way and other paths and trails is considered to be very low, as long as people follow instructions around social distancing.